code-review-checklists/java-concurrency/README.md

 <a name="unsafe-concurrent-iteration"></a>
 [#](#unsafe-concurrent-iteration) RC.3.
-A variation of the previous item: isn’t a non-thread-safe collection such as `HashMap` or `ArrayList` **iterated outside of a critical section**, while it can be modified concurrently?
+A variation of the previous item: isn’t a non-thread-safe collection such as `HashMap` or `ArrayList` **iterated outside of a critical section**, while it may be modified concurrently?
 This could happen by accident when an `Iterable`, `Iterator` or `Stream` over a collection is returned from a method of a thread-safe class, even though the iterator or stream is created within a critical section.
+Returning unmodifiable collection views like `Collections.unmodifiableList()` from getters wrapping collection fields that may be modified concurrently is subject to the same problem.
+If the collection is relatively small, it should be copied entirely, or a copy-on-write collection (see [Sc.3](#non-blocking-collections)) should be used instead of a non-thread-safe collection.

 Like the previous item, this one applies to growing ArrayLists too.